SINTEF-AppliedCompSci/MRST/modules/h2store/README.md

 - **Implementation of RK Equation of State**: The module includes an implementation of the Redlich-Kwong (RK) EoS for H₂-brine mixtures, allowing for quick thermodynamic calculations that capture real gas behavior and temperature effects.

-- ** Scripts for tabulating PVT Data for Blackoil Simulations**: Precomputed PVT tables facilitate efficient H₂-brine mixture simulations in the MRST Blackoil simulator, allowing direct integration with Blackoil simulation workflows.
+- **Scripts for tabulating PVT Data for blackoil simulators**: Precomputed PVT tables facilitate efficient simulation of H₂-brine mixtures in MRST's ad-blackoil module.
+The resulting tables are also suitable for other blackoil simulators.

-- **Solubility Tables Using ePC-Saft (data) and Henry-Setschnow correlation**: both can be used to get solubility
+- **Solubility tables**: Estimate solubility from both ePC-Saft (data) and Henry-Setschnow correlation.
-- ** Correlations for water and H2 density calculations
+- **Correlations** for estimating the properties of water and H₂ mixtures for different pressure, temperature and salinity.

 ## Prerequisites

-- **MATLAB R2021a** or newer.
+This code assumes that you are running in **MATLAB R2021a** or newer.
-- **MRST** (MATLAB Reservoir Simulation Toolbox) with Blackoil module.

 ## Funding
 - This work was funded by Norwegian Research and Innovation Centre for Hydrogen and Ammonia HYDROGENi (Grant No. 333118) and